 Market risk related to the use of the securities borrowed - a securities borrower may pursue a large variety of purposes or strategies when borrowing securities.
-For example, a securities borrower may sell to a third party the securities lend by the lender with the objective of purchasing equivalent securities at a lower price on the date scheduled for the return of such equivalent securities to the lender, in order to benefit from a fall in the price of the securities from the lender (and the sale thereof to the third party) and (ii) the final date of the purchase of equivalent securities (and the return thereof to the lender), the securities borrower will be forced to purchase the relevant securities at a price significantly higher than the sales price received, which will generate a loss that may be unlimited.
+For example, a securities borrower may sell to a third party the securities lent by the lender with the objective of purchasing equivalent securities at a lower price on the date scheduled for the return of such equivalent securities to the lender, in order to benefit from a fall in the price of the securities.
+In this case, if the price of the relevant securities increases significantly between (i) the initial date of the borrowing of the securities from the lender (and the sale thereof to the third party) and (ii) the final date of the purchase of equivalent securities (and the return thereof to the lender), the securities borrower will be forced to purchase the relevant securities at a price significantly higher than the sales price received, which will generate a loss that may be unlimited.

-Calls for additional collateral - when a securities borrower agrees to remit collateral to the lender, the value of such collateral must cover at all times during the entire life of the securities lending transaction the value of the securities lent

-(plus, in many cases, a certain margin above such value).
+Calls for additional collateral - when a securities borrower agrees to remit collateral to the lender, the value of such collateral must cover at all times during the entire life of the securities lending transaction the value of the securities lent (plus, in many cases, a certain margin above such value).
 As a result, in case of an increase in the market value of the securities lent, a securities borrower may be required to provide additional collateral within extremely short deadlines following receipt of the corresponding margin calls from the lender.
 In such case, a securities borrower undertakes the risk, if the margin call requirements are not met, that the transaction will be terminated before its maturity date on unfavourable terms.